kyle-tennison/Pyrite/README.md

 - Python is slow, and moderately large models will solve very slowly.
 Pyrite is a prototype for a much more performant solver I am planning to build in Rust.

-- Pyrite currently only supports **simply connected regions**, i.e., regions that have no "holes".
+- Pyrite currently only supports **simple connected regions**, i.e., regions that have no "holes".
 This is an artifact of having a single list of vertices.

 - Pyrite is only linear-elastic.
 Once stresses exceed the yield strength of the material, Pyrite will not accommodate plastic behavior